The cost of study abroad is, unsurprisingly, one of the biggest reasons why students don't, or think they can't, study abroad.

 But what if I told you that, if you were down for studying abroad in Ireland, you might be able to throw costs and money out the window.
 You might, in fact, be able to win a scholarship that covers all of your expenses.

 Well, this isn't an "if" or any other sort of hypothetical.
 It's happening.
-The best part is that it's happening in the form of 26 scholarships worth a total of $290,000.
-Each scholarship will cover the full tuition for your term abroad!
-Read on to find out more about how not just to apply to study in Ireland for free, but also learn more about your options for studying in Ireland.
+The best part is that it's happening in the form of two scholarships, each worth over $20,000!
+One scholarship is for an undergraduate student to study abroad in Ireland for the semester and the other is for one post-graduate student to earn their masters degree in Ireland!
+Read on to find out more about how to apply to study in Ireland for free.

 What Does the Scholarship Include?

 We want you to be able to experience the true majesty of the Emerald Isle without having to be concerned with any finances.
 So these scholarships are truly all inclusive!

 The undergraduate scholarship will include full tuition for a semester abroad (valued at $15,000 USD), plus $7,000 to cover all of your living expenses and $800 as a flight stipend!